AqilaFadia/ml_ANZ-Customer-Transaction-Prediction/README.md

 * gender: the sex of the transaction

 Performing several steps needed to understand the data, EDA Handles Missing Value, Univariate Analysis, Exploratory Data Analysis - Multivariate Analysis
-* EDA Menangani Missing Value
+* EDA Handles Missing Value
 ![pi](https://user-images.githubusercontent.com/123156703/215402738-11befd36-54df-49d0-a0c8-2cb2ee2b4859.png)
 Figure 1.
 NAN values ​​in the datasheet
 From the results of pd.read or the results of the describe() function, there are values ​​that need to be deleted in the dataseeet merchant_kode, bpay_biller_code, and card_present_flag using the drop function. then use the Outliers function.